olistic/warriorjs/README.md

 You play as a warrior climbing a tall tower to `<insert something that motivates you here>` at the top level.
 On each floor, you need to write JavaScript (with full ES2015 support) to instruct the warrior to battle enemies, rescue captives, and reach the stairs.

-> **Note on upgrade**

-> Version 2.0.0 introduces breaking changes in the Profile, which means that games started with version 1.x won't work out of the box.

 ## Installation

 ```bash